Bunching and Taxing Multidimensional Skills: Planning Problem

-We now develop the economic intuition for Proposition \ref{prop:p_assignment}.
-Given a firm project, and since the production technology for each task in equation (\ref{e:firm_tech}) is supermodular as in \citet{Becker:1973}, the planner optimally wants to positively sort both cognitive and manual inputs.
-In our economy with multidimensional worker skills, positive sorting within each task is attained by self-matching.
-An optimal assignment thus features self-matching of workers with coworkers within projects $z$.

-Given that workers are optimally self-matched by task within each project, the planner remains to sort self-matched workers with effective skill $X$ to firms $z$.
-Since the reduced-form production technology is supermodular in team quality $X$ and project value $z$, the optimal assignment features positive sorting between the team quality and project values.
+We now develop the intuition for Proposition \ref{prop:p_assignment}.
+Given a firm project, and since the technology for each task in equation (\ref{e:firm_tech}) is supermodular, the planner optimally wants to positively sort both cognitive and manual inputs to project $z$.
+In our economy with multidimensional worker skills, positive sorting within each task is attained by self-sorting.
+An optimal assignment thus features self-sorting of workers with coworkers within projects $z$.
+Given that workers are optimally self-sorted, the planner remains to sort self-sorted workers with effective skill $X$ to firms $z$.
+Since the effective production technology is supermodular in team quality $X$ and project value $z$, the optimal assignment features positive sorting between teams and project values.\footnote{Positive sorting of effective skill $X$ with project values $z$ follows the classical Beckerian analysis \citep{Becker:1973}.}